Self-Serve Kubernetes Clusters in Wayfinder

 (Optional) If you select Show advanced options you see advanced options that you are permitted to adjust.
 Otherwise, default options are used.

-Field Description Description Select an appropriate description so that developers can easily choose the right plan for them when creating a cluster.
+Field Description Description Select an appropriate description for the cluster.
 Region Select a region for the cluster Version Accept the default Kubernetes version (recommended) or select a different one.
 Auto-upgrade You can enable auto-upgrade of Kubernetes on the cluster.
 Maintenance window Enter a time of day for maintenance operations (includes auto-upgrade).
 Expiry (TTL) Select whether you want this cluster to be deleted after an amount of time.
 If yes, enter a time interval.
 The expiry time is displayed on the Clusters page.
 Private cluster You can enable this as a private cluster.
 For details, see How to set up private clusters for your cloud provider.
-Authorized master networks Configure the networks allowed to speak to the Wayfinder control plane.
+Authorized master networks Configure the networks allowed to speak to the control plane.
 If left blank, this defaults to all networks.
 Authorized networks Configure the networks allowed to connect to the cluster.

 - Node network